sameer-mehta/Ensemble-HackThe6Ix/README.md

 The indico api to do sentimental analysis on the scraped comments to produce a rating as well as a text tag bubble was developed for each musician.

+Furthermore, the echo nest api was used to generate acoustic attributes such as danceability, energy etc.

 The front end was done in Angular.JS.